Piano Sonata No. 2 (Kabalevsky)

 Dmitry Kabalevsky's Piano Sonata No. 2 in E-flat major, Op.
 45 was composed in 1945 and dedicated to Emil Gilels.
 It is the most vast and dramatic of Kabalevsky's three sonatas.
 A War Sonata such as Sergei Prokofiev's trilogy, its first movement has been compared to that of Dmitri Shostakovich's Symphony No. 7.

+Vladimir Horowitz delivered its US première on February 3, 1947 at Carnegie Hall.